jmswtlk/PortalToTruth/README.md

 Uploaded the JS files.
 Now, see how to update and sync changes here at the FTP site.
 First branch and update.
 Now do a pull.
 Several other updates pending.
+Brought in more files.
+Like the interface.
+Got a project page started.
+Also, will be using Wiki (to have something familiar - have been hackign with textual editors primarily - content was the focus).